mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 The benefits of game making aligns with those of wider creative computing projects.
 There has been extensive publication on computing education and techniques aimed to support teachers often new to the subject.
 These include a new website with materials, including quick guides and writing around a set of 12 computing principles.
 A lot of this literature is aimed at helping teachers in a classroom context and with a focus of explaining and exploring computing context.

 MORE ON THIS - OTHER TIPS FROM NCCE AND LINKS TO RESOURCES.
 BUT NOT TOO MUCH

 While projects are mentioned as a principle that allows learners to deepen their understanding on computing concepts by putting them into practice.
 There is less on specifics of how teachers can support project work or indeed how to best develop resources to support project work in schools.

+#### Computing at schools

+While based on formal education.
+It is worth returning to this community and the challenge of computing in schools.

+Coding, new for many teachers, a great response from those involved.

-### Open source and community based responses to the challenge
+### Open source, online responses to the challenge

+The promise of Connected Learning -

+this was part of the narrative

 #### Mozilla, an open source toolset